Why Would You Want a Battery That Doesn’t Get You Off-Grid?

-Some of the more innovative hybrid solar panel systems, such as SunPower, offer the option of connecting your system to the grid when energy rates are low.
+Some of the more innovative hybrid solar panel systems, such as SunPower, let you connect your system to the grid when energy rates are low.
 You can program the system to do this automatically when energy rates hit a certain point.
 Alternatively, you can do it yourself when you want to take advantage of those low costs.

 This helps offset your overall power costs if you routinely connect to the grid.
-You can take advantage of your system and local energy rates to get the best deal for yourself, which ultimately gives you more energy independence.
+You can take advantage of your system and local energy rates to get the best deal for yourself.
+In turn, you ultimately get greater energy independence.